 - Hours: Monday – Saturday: 9:00 am -5:00 pm, Sunday: 10:00 am – 5:00 pm

 The cuisine scene in Saginaw is full of delicious destinations.
 Fuzzy’s is a mom-and-pop favorite in Saginaw.
 They serve up all the American diner classics made from scratch.

-Fralia’s is a cute and cozy cafe that’s cooking up carefully crafted lunch plates, like their vast gourmet sandwich selection.
+Fralia’s is a cute and cozy cafe that cooks carefully crafted lunch plates, like their vast gourmet sandwich selection.
 Old Town Drive-In brings retro charm to classic comfort foods.
-Fry baskets, burgers, and hot dogs have been feeding the hungry masses of Saginaw since 1940 here, and it still feels like a step back in time.
+Fry baskets, burgers, and hot dogs have been feeding the hungry masses of Saginaw since 1940, and it still feels like a step back in time.

 - Address: 422 Hancock St, Saginaw (GPS)

 - Hours: Monday – Friday: 10:30 am – 3:30 pm, Saturday: 11:00 am – 3:00 pm, Sunday -Closed

 Enjoy the Orchards

 Apple Valley Orchard offers over 500 trees with 30 different types of apples to peruse and pick.
 It’s a perfect Michigan falltime activity, and they also sell handmade cider, donuts, honey, and more.
 The land is lovely for a foliage-filled stroll, and there are always fun farm activities for the whole family.